emidominguezhero/cypress-playground/README.md

 The following scripts are available in the project:

--   `cypress:open`: Opens the Cypress Test Runner.
+-   `pnpm cypress:open`: Opens the Cypress Test Runner.
--   `cypress:run`: Runs Cypress tests.
+-   `pnpm cypress:run`: Runs Cypress tests.

 ## File structure